Ozone vs Hydroxyl Generators: Which Odor Removal Method Is Better?

 Here are some of the biggest risks to avoid:

 1. VOC Reactions: Ozone can react with volatile organic compounds (VOCs) from air fresheners, cleaning sprays, or paint—creating new, potentially toxic byproducts like formaldehyde or ultrafine particles.
-See how this can happen with common household cleaners.

 2. Material Damage: Ozone can degrade rubber, fade plastics, and dull painted finishes—especially when exposure is repeated or long-lasting.